 For receiving payments from your customers you need to sign up with a trusted payment gateway.
 Since you can’t take payments directly from the buyers for their privacy, this step is necessary.
 Though there are multiple modes of online payments the best place to start with is PayPal.
 It is the most common transaction mode people prefer to be safer and faster.
 Simultaneously you can also add other secure payment gateways and methods on your site by signing up with them.
 This not only provides security to buyers but also to sellers.

 Designing an E-commerce website can be a little complicated than other types of websites.
 Like other websites, it doesn’t just showcase information but also allows others to sign up and shop online.
 These are a few points that will help you in selecting a design.

 - Match the design with the product you want to sell.
 For example- if you are selling gadgets then your design should be a bit futuristic and tech-oriented.

 - Choose a shopping cart design that showcases product information and image.
 It should also have the feature to add, remove and save products to the cart.

 - Include guest checkout in your design.

 - Add social network implementations for sharing and getting reviews.

 We have also handpicked a few other articles related to this one for you.

 If you have taken care of these things before actually setting up an E-commerce website then you are already off to a good start.
 If you have started strong then be assured that you are setting a successful E-commerce website.
-Go through similar websites and don’t hesitate to take inspirations from them.
-Remember that the more you want to achieve from something, the longer it is going to take.
+Go through similar websites and don’t hesitate to take inspiration from them.
+Remember that the more you want to achieve something, the longer it is going to take.
 Even after your website is set up, you need to keep working towards it and adapt to the newer market trend.
 Let us know if you agree with us or if we missed out on something very essential.
 Do share it with your friends who are on the verge of setting up an E-commerce site.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.